KDE/documentation-develop-kde-org/content/docs/plasma/kwin/api.md

 * `windowOpacityChanged(KWin::EffectWindow *w, qreal oldOpacity, qreal newOpacity)`: Signal emitted when the windows opacity is changed. w The window whose opacity level is changed. oldOpacity The previous opacity level newOpacity The new opacity level
 * `minimizedChanged(KWin::EffectWindow *w)`: Signal emitted when a window is minimized or unminimized. w The window whose minimized state has changed
 * `windowModalityChanged(KWin::EffectWindow *w)`: Signal emitted when a window either becomes modal (ie. blocking for its main client) or looses that state. w The window which was unminimized
-* `windowUnresponsiveChanged(KWin::EffectWindow *w, bool unresponsive)`: Signal emitted when a window either became unresponsive (eg. app froze or crashed) or respoonsive w The window that became (un)responsive unresponsive Whether the window is responsive or unresponsive
+* `windowUnresponsiveChanged(KWin::EffectWindow *w, bool unresponsive)`: Signal emitted when a window either became unresponsive (eg. app froze or crashed) or responsive w The window that became (un)responsive unresponsive Whether the window is responsive or unresponsive
 * `windowDamaged(KWin::EffectWindow *w)`: Signal emitted when an area of a window is scheduled for repainting.
 Use this signal in an effect if another area needs to be synced as well. w The window which is scheduled for repainting
 * `windowKeepAboveChanged(KWin::EffectWindow *w)`: This signal is emitted when the keep above state of w was changed. w The window whose the keep above state was changed.
 * `windowKeepBelowChanged(KWin::EffectWindow *w)`: This signal is emitted when the keep below state of was changed. w The window whose the keep below state was changed.